Ignotus-mago/PixelAudio/examples/README.md

 - **AriaDemoApp**: draw lines to trigger sound, connect to Max with UDP, auto-load files
 - **AudioCapture**: capture streaming or live audio and turn it into a bitmap.
 - **GenerateAndSaveAudio** use a Wave Synth to generate audio and animation simultaneously.

+You can open the examples with the File menu->Examples... command.
+See Contributed Libraries in the Java Examples dialog.